corneliusbrandt/MV_Final_Project/README.md

 ros2 run gesture_detector gesture_detector
 ```

-This will start the actual python script and open your webcam.
+This will start the actual python script and (hopefully) open your webcam.
 Enjoy!
 See the report for the gesture mapping!

 ### Gestures?
 Link to pdf in repository docs??